eXascaleInfolab/recimpute/README.md

 ### Arguments

-- *-mode*: Specifies the program's execution mode.
-There exists two modes:
+- *-mode*: Specifies which step of the system should be executed:
-    - `train`: Train and evaluate one or mulitple models, or
+    - `cluster`: Cluster the datasets' time series;
+    - `label`: Assign a label to each datasets' cluster;
+    - `extract_features`: Extract the features of each datasets' time series;
+    - `train`: Select the most promising data preprocessing steps, classifiers and their hyperparameters, then train them on the previously labeled time series and their previously extracted features;
+    - `eval`: Evaluate trained models;
-    - `use`: Use a pre-trained model to get recommendations for new time series.
+    - `use`: Use a trained model to get recommendations for new time series.

 Note: many parameters and strategies can be set from the configuration files stored in the Config/ repository.

 #### *cluster* mode:

-Cluster the data sets.
-If the clusters have not been generated yet, this step is required to be executed before training.
+Cluster the datasets.
+If the clusters have not been generated yet, this step is required to be executed before labeling and training.

 No arguments.
 All data sets listed in the configuration files will be clustered.

 #### *label* mode:

-Labels the data sets' clusters.
+Labels the datasets' clusters.
 If the labels have not been attributed yet, this step is required to be executed before training.

 | -lbl<sup> (\*)</sup> | -truelbl |
 | ----------- | ----------- |